Naimans: Genetics

+The Naimans is part of 92 tribes of Uzbeks.

 Religion

 The main religion of the Naimans was shamanism and Nestorian Christianity.
 The Naimans that adopted Nestorianism probably converted around the same time the Keraites adopted the religion in the 11th century.
 They remained so after the Mongol conquest and were among the second wave of Christians to enter China with Kublai Khan.
 Some Nestorian Naiman fled to Kara Khitai during the Mongol conquests where some converted to Buddhism.

 There was a tradition that the Naimans and their Christian relatives, the Keraites, descended from the Biblical Magi.
 The commander of the Mongol army that invaded Syria in 1259, Kitbuqa, was a Naiman: he is recorded to have "loved and honoured the Christians, because he was of the lineage of the Three Kings of Orient who came to Bethlehem to adore the nativity of Our Lord".
 However, Kitbuqa was slain and his army decisively defeated at the Battle of Ain Jalut, ensuring continued Muslim hegemony over the Levant.

 Nestorianism declined and vanished among the Naiman soon after the collapse of the Yuan dynasty.
 Mongolian Naimans converted to Tibetan Buddhism in the sixteenth century.
 The Naiman assimilated into other ethnic groups living in Eurasia and likely adopted the religion and culture of the dominant group.
 The Naimans who settled in the western khanates of the Mongol Empire all eventually converted to Islam.